 All incidences of bullying, including cyber-bullying and prejudice-based bullying must be reported and will be managed through our anti-bullying procedures.
 All pupils and parents receive a copy of the anti-bullying procedures on joining the school and the subject of bullying is addressed at regular intervals in the (PSHE) curriculum.
-If the bullying is particularly serious, or the antibullying procedures are deemed to be ineffective, the Headteacher and the DSL will consider implementing safeguarding procedures.
+If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Headteacher and the DSL will consider implementing safeguarding procedures.

-For further information please see the DFE guidance, 'Preventing and Tackling Bullying', (Preventing bullying - GOV.UK (www.gov.uk) and our school's Anti-bullying Policy.
+For further information please see the DFE guidance, 'Preventing and Tackling Bullying', (Preventing bullying - GOV.UK (www.gov.uk), Cyber bullying: advice for headteachers and school staff (publishing.service.gov.uk) and our school's Anti-bullying Policy.

-25.2 Online Safety
+25.2.
+Online Safety